 In several disciplines, models of legal decision making have been designed along these lines of gradual theory construction.
 E.g., in the psychology of law, Crombag, Van Koppen and Wagenaar have proposed the anchored narratives approach towards the modeling of legal decision making (Dubieuze zaken, 1992, 1994, Anchored narratives, 1993).
-Their focus is on the psychology of criminal evidence.
 Legal decisions are seen as structured stories, anchored in common knowledge.